-This lamp runs on either AAA batteries or alternatively you can use rechargable ones.
+This lamp runs on AAA batteries; alternatively, you can use rechargeable ones.

 Perhaps the most fashionable item we’ve covered, we think this multi-purpose lighted beanie hat is the perfect accompaniment for dog owners in colder climates.

-Featuring an easy single-button control four LED’s and three brightness settings, we found this product provides decent light for short walks in low temperatures but noticed that the rechargeable battery has less power than some other options and struggles to last longer than 2 hours.
+Featuring an easy single-button control, four LED’s and three brightness settings, we found this product provides decent light for short walks in low temperatures.
+However, we noticed that the rechargeable battery has less power than some other options and struggles to last longer than 2 hours.